This post is part of the series 'Password management'. Be sure to check out the rest of the blog posts of the series!

 docker service create --name redis --secret sample image

-Note that you can access the docker secrets easily from ASP.NET Core as part of the configuration:
+You can also access Docker secrets from ASP.NET Core as part of the configuration:

 C#